projectcalico/calico/security/kubernetes-nodes.md

 {: .alert .alert-info }

 First, let's restrict ingress traffic to the master nodes.
 The ingress policy below contains three rules.
 The first rule allows access to the API server port from anywhere.
-The second rule allows access to the Kubernetes control plane to localhost.
+The second rule allows all traffic to localhost, which allows Kubernetes to access control plane processes.
 These control plane processes includes the etcd server client API, the scheduler, and the controller-manager.
 This rule also whitelists localhost access to the kubelet API and calico/node health checks.
 And the final rule allows the etcd pods to peer with each other.

 If you have not modified the failsafe ports, you should still have SSH access to the nodes after applying this policy.
 Now apply the ingress policy for the Kubernetes masters: